nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.is_lna_enabled

+    LNA stands for Low Noise Amplifier.
 See `pa_level` attribute about how to set this.
 Default is always enabled, but this feature is specific to non-plus variants of nRF24L01 transceivers.
     If `is_plus_variant` attribute is `True`, then setting feature in any way has no affect.